Are you considering becoming a radiologist? Explore how to become a radiologist below.

 Radiologists are medical professionals who use medical imaging to help diagnose and treat injuries and illnesses.
 A career as a radiologist can be rewarding, but how can you decide if radiology is right for you?

 We’ll cover factors that can help you decide whether or not to specialize in radiology.
 Our guide outlines what you need to know to pursue a radiology career, the length of radiology programs, daily life as a radiologist, and more.
 Let’s get started!

-A radiologist is a medical doctor specializing in the interpretation of medical images (radiology).
-Doctors rely on radiologists to accurately determine what your medical imaging exam means, making them a key part of the diagnostic process.
+A radiologist is a medical doctor who interprets medical images (radiology).
+Doctors rely on radiologists to accurately determine what your medical imaging exam means.
+Radiologists diagnose or treat illness/disease through various methods, such as:

 During your four-year medical degree, you’ll choose to specialize in radiology.
-While the first three years of medical school are essentially the same for most students, the fourth year is when you’ll be able to take specific electives that pertain to radiology if you so choose.
+The first three years of medical school are essentially the same for most students.
+The fourth year is when you can take specific electives that pertain to radiology.

 The United States Medical Licensing Exam (USMLE) is a “three step examination for medical licensure in the U.S.” The USMLE is an essential step if you wish to practice medicine in the U.S., regardless of where you attend medical school.

 You can take Steps 1 and 2 CK of the USMLE while attending medical school, while Step 3 must be completed post-graduation.
 Most students take the Step 1 test at the end of their second year of medical school, Step 2 in their fourth year, and Step 3 after their first or second year of residency.

 Radiology residency lengths can vary, but it’s typically a four to five-year program in which resident doctors practice under the wing of a senior radiologist.
 At this stage, you’ll have hands-on experience in the field of radiology.
 You’ll work on real cases, attend lectures, and complete reading materials.